Adaptive generative moment matching networks for improved learning of dependence structures: A real data example: S P 500 and FTSE 100 constituents

 \section{A real data example: S\&P~500 and FTSE 100 constituents}

-In this section, we assess the performance of AGMMNs in comparison to GMMNs on two real-world datasets, the first one being the S\&P~500 constituent data specified in Section~\ref{sec:simulation}, and the other consisting of 6841 daily adjusted closing prices of 50 constituents of the Financial Times Stock Exchange 100 (FTSE) from 1988-01-01 to 2015-12-31; details about the selected constituents are provided in Appendix~\ref{sec:data_details}.
+In this section, we assess the performance of AGMMNs in comparison to GMMNs on two real-world datasets, the first one being the S\&P~500 constituent data specified in Section~\ref{sec:simulation}, and the other consisting of 6841 daily adjusted closing prices of 50 constituents of the Financial Times Stock Exchange 100 (FTSE) from 1988-01-01 to 2015-12-31.
+The latter data are available in the \R\ package \texttt{qrmdata} (\cite{qrmdata}); see Appendix~A.2 for details.
 For both datasets, we follow the same deGARCHing procedure as described in Section~\ref{sec:simulation} to obtain pseudo-observations of marginal standardized residuals.
 We use the first $\ntrn = 6000$ of the 7815 observations of the S\&P~500 dataset as training data for all models, and the remaining $\ntst=1815$ as test data to evaluate and compare all models.
 The FTSE~100 dataset has 6841 observations, and we take the first $\ntrn = 5500$ as training data and the remaining $\ntst=1341$ as test data.
-In what follows, we use $\ndat\in\{\ntrn,\ntst\}$ to denote the sample size of the training or test data depending on which part of the dataset we consider.
+In what follows, we use $\ndat\in\{\ntrn,\ntst\}$ to denote the sample size of the training or test data, depending on which part of the datasets we consider.
+Training of all models for both datasets is conducted in mini-batches with $\nbat = 2000$.

-We train GMMNs and AGMMNs with $\mepo = 500$ and the following choices of architectures.
+We train GMMNs and AGMMNs with the following choices of architectures.
 As basic models, we consider GMMNs and AGMMNs with one hidden layer of size 300, the architecture used in all experiments so far.
 Such models are denoted by ``$\text{G}$'' and ``$\text{A}$'', respectively.
 We also consider GMMNs and AGMMNs with a single wide hidden layer of size 10\,000, denoted by ``$\text{G}_{\text{w}}$'' and ``$\text{A}_{\text{w}}$'', respectively.
 And we consider GMMNs and AGMMNs with a deeper architecture that consists of two hidden layers of sizes 2000 and 500, abbreviated as ``$\text{G}_{\text{d}}$'' and ``$\text{A}_{\text{d}}$'', respectively.
-To incorporate the parameter uncertainty introduced by the stochastic nature of the training procedure, each training is repeated three times.
-For comparison, we also include two parametric copulas, a $t$ copula (labeled ``$t$'') and a vine copula (labeled ``V'').
+To incorporate the parameter uncertainty introduced by the stochastic nature of the training procedure of neural network models, each training is repeated three times and we report the respective results separately.
+For comparison, we also include two parametrically estimated copulas, a $t$ copula (labeled ``$t$'') and an R-vine copula (labeled ``V''); the former is fitted via the \R\ package \texttt{copula} with the fitted degrees of freedom being 32.98 for the S\&P~500 dataset and 16.47 for the FTSE 100 dataset, and the latter is fitted via the \R\ package \texttt{VineCopula} where all bivariate copula families available in the package are considered for the fitting.

 This time around, we evaluate the models' performances with an average Cram\'er-von-Mises type test statistic (\cite{remillardscaillet2009}) given by